-According to the School's Policy, the School is required to provide Medical and Dental Insurance to all its full time employees.
-60% of the monthly premiums for Medical and Dental coverage are contributed by the School while the remaining 40% are deducted from employees' wages.
+According to the School Policy, the School is required to provide Medical and Dental Insurance to all of its full time employees.
+60% of the monthly premiums for Medical and Dental coverage are to be paid by the School, while the remaining 40% are to be deducted from employee's wages.